 - Hydration Champion training resources - training was developed and delivered by Hampshire County Council's PaCT team, and they have kindly allowed us to share their training resources on this page.
 Please note that the training resources are available from the 'resources' section, and will download as a .zip file for your convenience.
 Use WinZip (often installed as standard on PCs) or Windows Explorer to open, extract and save the files.
 Should you encounter any problems, please click the Contact Us button below.

-Piloting an approach in domiciliary care
+Improving hydration in domiciliary care

 Wessex AHSN (in collaboration with Hampshire County Council) carried out a 3-month feasibility project in 2018.
 The objectives were: